 Examples, videos, and solutions to help Grade 7 students learn how to use data from random samples to draw informal inferences about the difference in population means.

-• Students use data from random samples to draw informal inferences about the difference in population
+• Students use data from random samples to draw informal inferences about the difference in population means.

 Lesson 23 Classwork